matheusleandroo/es6-github-repositories/README.md

-# ES6
+# ES6: GitHub Repositories

-A simple project based on Rocketseat Starter ES6.
+A simple project to find one or more repositories in <a href="https://github.com/">GitHub</a> by username.

 <h3>Getting Started</h3>